Austin DSA Bylaws

 A conflict of interest exists when a matter to be acted upon by Austin DSA or the Leadership Committee confers a direct, substantial benefit to any Leadership Committee member.
 The Leadership Committee Member shall disclose the conflict in writing and it will be made public to the Chapter Members before the matter is discussed or voted on at a meeting.
 If the matter is before the Leadership Committee only it shall be made known to the Leadership Committee there before any discussion or vote may proceed.
 Chairpeople of committees will be subject to the same Conflict of Interest disclosure requirements.

-Austin DSA adopts the Grievance and Harassment Policy adopted by DSA at the 2017 National Membership Convention (Resolution #33), attached as Addendum 2.
+Austin DSA adopts the Unified Grievance Policy adopted by DSA at the 2025 National Membership Convention, attached as Addendum 2.

-Resolution #33 of the 2017 National DSA Membership Convention is incorporated fully to this Section as the policy of Austin DSA (Addendum 2), with the Leadership Committee serving the role of the Steering Committee referred to in the policy.
+The Unified Grievance Policy of the 2025 National DSA Membership Convention is incorporated fully to this Section as the policy of Austin DSA (Addendum 2), with the Leadership Committee serving the role of the Steering Committee referred to in the policy.
 The Leadership Committee will:

 1. Vet and appoint at least two members to serve as the designated Harassment Grievance Officers (“HGOs”);